lukasd2/phrmx-components/components/video-editor-app/README.md

 ## Quickstart

-Follow the installation instructions for installing the entir video-editor-app.
-Otherwise refer to the docs inside single components repositories.
+Follow the installation instructions for installing the entire Video-Editor-App.
+Otherwise refer to the docs inside each component repository.

 To get started:

 Fast-start, ideal for local development

-Remember to create config.js files!
+_Remember to create config.js files!_

 ```bash
 npm i